 In chess, the positional struggle is based on the accumulation of small advantages.
-There are several elements that a chess player must takes into consideration in order to unbalance the game in his favor.
-These elements are well known: pawn structure, bishop pair, weak squares, piece coordination, king safety, just to name a few of the most commonly used factors.
+There are several elements that a chess player must take into consideration in order to unbalance the game in his favor.
+These elements are well known: pawn structure, bishop pair, weak squares, piece coordination, and king safety, just to name a few of the most commonly used factors.

 When the fianchetto bishop disappears, the king’s safety is immediately shaken.
 The bishop that covers the squares f6 and h6 (f3 and h3) is no longer there and, therefore, the opponent might have chances of an attack against the king.
 It belongs to a player’s skill and understanding to evaluate if the damage inflicted in the opponent’s pawn structure is worth the risk.

 Let’s have a look now at the following diagrams:

 Dominguez – Nakamura, Wijk aan Zee, 2004

 Here, the American Grandmaster played the strong move 13… Bxc3! ,creating doubled pawns in white’s structure.
 Obviously, his kingside lost a key defender, but the counterplay obtained was enough compensation.
 The weak c4 pawn became a target and the c5 square a strong outpost for black’s knight.
 Nakamura correctly evaluated that white’s pieces weren’t active enough to organize an attack against his king.
 The game eventually ended in a draw, but black had excellent chances.

 In order to fight blunders, find the right plan in complex positions and improve your positional and tactical vision we recommend you to sign up for our comprehensive training course.
 Hundreds of chess players already benefited from our training .
 Don’t wait, start winning chess games today.